Elvis’ Military Service Explained: 10 Things You Didn’t Know – From Heartthrob to G.I

 Do you know how long Elvis served in the military and where he was deployed during that time?

-Elvis served in the Army for two years, from March 1958 to March 1960.
+Elvis served for two years, from March 1958 until March 1960.

 Was there a special reason why Elvis was honorably discharged from the Army?